-NAFTA We are on the verge of taking a great stride toward enhancing our nation's economic security.
+We are on the verge of taking a great stride toward enhancing our nation's economic security.
 I'm talking about the North American Free Trade Agreement, which I hope Congress will approve this fall.
 You understand as well as anyone how the American economy and the international economy are linked.
-You know how important foreign markets are for the products made in your states, for jobs, and for least economies.
-As a result, I know many of you have led trade and local economies.
+You know how important foreign markets are for the products made in your states, for jobs, and for local economies.
 As a result, I know many of you have led trade and investment missions overseas -- some of you even have offices abroad.
 I also know NAFTA isn't perfect -- the U.S. didn't get all it wanted, but neither did Canada nor Mexico.
-However, Canada and Mexico are our first and third largest trading partners and represent growing markets that mean jobs -- jobs here in the United States. a majority of Republicans are ready, ready to move quickly in approving NAFTA, before the 1994 election dashes all hopes of securing its passage.
-If NAFTA fails, we will have a new political term -- "borderlock" or "tradelock" -- and Korea, Japan and the European Community will be the winners
+However, Canada and Mexico are our first and third largest trading partners and represent growing markets that mean jobs -- jobs here in the United States.
+I I a majority of Republicans are ready, ready to move quickly in approving NAFTA, before the 1994 election dashes all hopes of I believe securing its passage.
+If NAFTA fails, we will have a new political term -- "borderlock" or "tradelock" -- and Korea, Japan and the European Community will be the winners.